-On January 17, 2000 Phil & Carol Mack purchased the property and began renovations to the building, their first Grandson Tanner, was born 3 days later.
+On January 17, 2000 Phil & Carol Mack purchased the property and began renovations to the building.
 The opening of the Mt.
 Lemmon General Store & Gift Shop was on April 1, 2000 at 10AM.
-Phil & Carol quickly learned that fudge and gifts were going to be a big part of the stores success.
+Phil & Carol quickly learned that fudge and gifts were going to be a big part of the store’s success.

 The very first customer through the door asked for fudge and the second was looking for the gift shop.
-Within 7 days both of these categories were operating with the walls of the new establishment and continue to be a big draw to the business today.
-Things went pretty smoothly until June 17, 2003 at 3:00 PM.
+Within 7 days both of these categories were operating within the walls of the new establishment and continue to be a big draw today.
+Things went pretty smoothly until June 19, 2003 when the Aspen Fire devoured Summerhaven and the store.
 By this time Phil had the contract to transport the US Mail up and down the mountain daily.
 Jack Samples was a driver that had been hired to drive the US Mail up the mountain and work in the gift shop while he waited for 3 PM to transport the mail back down to the Cherrybelle Post Office.

-It has now been over 8 years since the re-building and re-opening of the stores.
-We have always had a large following of fudge lovers but it seems to grow every year.
+The General Store has always had a large following of fudge lovers but it seems to grow every year.
 In 2009 we were named the Best Fudge in Tucson by Tucson Magazine.
-In 2006 Arizona Highways Television did a story about our fudge and this show brought may visitors up the mountain, to check out this 9,157 foot destination and to try the fudge.
+In 2006 Arizona Highways Television did a story about our fudge and this show brought may visitors up the mountain to check out this 9,157 foot destination and to try the fudge.

 It is amazing how many people in the Phoenix area have never heard of Mt.
 Lemmon.
 Many can even get here quicker than they can get to the White Mountains.
-The stores are open year round.
+The local shops and restaurants are open year round.
 Anytime after Halloween we can expect snow and it may continue to snow into April.
-Please call and check the Road Condition Hotline at 520-547-751
+If your planning a trip to Mt.
+Lemmon, please call and check the Road Condition Hotline at 520-547-7510 before you come.